-Gibraltar Literature Week 2023
+GIBRALTAR LITERATURE WEEK 2023

 This week, Gibraltar Literature Week 2023 is taking place, with the overall event dedicated to promoting Gibraltarian and Gibraltar-based authors, as well as aiming to provide inspiration and encourage reading, writing, storytelling and more.

-From Monday 6th to Saturday 11th November, the week offers a platform for discussion on a variety of subjects and themes with a focus on various educational initiatives and opportunities.
-Different events have been organised, including live sessions with audiences, online content, school visits and more.
+An annual event, it offers a platform for discussion on a variety of subjects and themes with a focus on educational initiatives and opportunities.

+This year, the events titled ‘An Audience With…’ return, and on Monday evening, Mayor of Gibraltar Carmen Gomez held the first session.

 MORE IN PANORAMA PRINT EDITION